 A major initiative to build research capacity and networking in China itself is urgently needed, so that well-trained expertise is available within China over the most critical transition period.

-A multidisciplinary research program in four key areas will deliver new insights into priority reform areas, and the policy strategies to best suit the changing economic and demographic structure.
+A multidisciplinary research program in four key areas delivered new insights into priority reform areas, and the policy strategies to best suit the changing economic and demographic structure.

 - Ageing trends: Improvements in longevity and health in China have not been equal across provinces.
 The Hub analyses ageing trends over time and across provinces, and is developing an index measuring the preparedness of Chinese provinces for population ageing.